jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 1. **Choose your development location** (e.g., `C:\Development` or `C:\Users\[YourName]\Documents\`)

+   > **💡 Pro Tip - Avoid Network Locations:** Synced folder locations, such as OneDrive, are viewed as network locations.
+For local development we recommend using a local, non-network folder because network locations can sometimes cause issues during builds.
+The nature of source control such as GitHub provides similar sync and backup benefits that you would get from OneDrive.

 2. **Open PowerShell** and navigate to your chosen location:
    ```powershell
    # Example: Navigate to your Documents folder